-The first step in measuring risk is defining a risk appetite – i.e. the amount of risk an organization is willing to accept in pursuit of its mission/vision.
-Risk appetite is defined by risk objectives established by the organization’s leadership through policy.
+The first step in measuring risk is defining a risk appetite – i.e. the amount of risk an organisation is willing to accept in pursuit of its mission/vision.
+Risk appetite is defined by risk objectives established by the organisation’s leadership through policy.
 Risk appetite isn’t an absolute, but has a tolerance defining the acceptable level of variance relative to the achievement of those objectives (see figure 1).
 Risk management is the continuous improvement process of applying controls to business processes without exceeding the organization’s risk appetite.

 Figure 1.
 Risk appetite vs. risk tolerance

-The gist of the new NIST guidelines are that cybersecurity needs to move away from an absolute view based only on threats and mitigations, to a continuous improvement risk approach based on explicit organizational risk appetite.
+The gist of the new NIST guidelines are that cybersecurity needs to move away from an absolute view based only on threats and mitigations, to a continuous improvement risk approach based on explicit organisational risk appetite.